List on Bids44 →

 Disadvantages — Why You Might Skip the KTM RC 390 in 2026

-Significant Engine Heat in Traffic: The powerful 373cc engine generates considerable heat, which can be very noticeable and uncomfortable for the rider in slow-moving Indian city traffic.
-During peak summer, this can make short rides feel taxing.
+Engine Heat in Bumper-to-Bumper Traffic.
+The powerful 373cc engine generates a significant amount of heat, which can be noticeable and uncomfortable for the rider’s legs when stuck in slow-moving city traffic.
+This is a common complaint among owners in densely populated urban areas during peak hours.

-Limited Pillion Comfort: The pillion seat on the RC 390 is small, high, and offers minimal padding.
-It’s largely unsuitable for carrying a passenger for anything more than very short distances, making it a poor choice if you frequently ride with a pillion.
+Limited Pillion Comfort.
+The pillion seat on the RC 390 is small, high, and offers minimal padding, making it uncomfortable for passengers on anything more than very short distances.
+If you frequently ride with a pillion, this bike will likely lead to complaints.

 Factors That Affect KTM RC 390 Resale Value

-Service History and Records: A complete, verifiable service history from authorized KTM centres, with all bills, builds immense trust and can add ₹10,000-20,000 to the resale price.
-Missing or inconsistent records raise red flags and lower buyer confidence.
+Service History and Records: A complete, documented service history from authorized KTM service centers adds immense credibility.
+It can boost your asking price by ₹8,000-15,000.
+Missing records raise red flags and invite negotiation.

-City of Sale: Resale values for performance bikes can vary.
-Major metro cities like Bengaluru, Mumbai, Delhi, and Chennai typically have a higher demand and slightly better prices for RC 390s compared to smaller towns.
+City of Sale: Demand and prices can vary by city.
+Metro cities like Bengaluru, Mumbai, and Delhi often have higher demand and slightly better prices for performance bikes compared to smaller towns.
+This can result in a ₹5,000-10,000 difference.

 Maintenance Cost Breakdown (India, 2026)